 Further information for visitors is available in our sections on:

-If a setting is organising a visit by a community group, use the principles in this guidance to reduce the risks to the service users.
+They should be planned and risk assessed ahead of time using the principles in this guidance to reduce risks to the service users.

 Size of group

 Consider the number of people that can use an area so that it allows individuals to have their own space.

 Some service users may want to take part but feel anxious about COVID-19 risks (or other infection risks).
 You can offer them a face mask and their own dedicated space.
 Others may choose not to participate, and this should be respected.

 The frequency of community group visits should be manageable by service providers.

 Choirs and singing groups

 If a choir or singing group is performing, a minimum of a 2-metre distance is advised between the choir and the service users while performing.